DeepakSrivastava26/Image_Restoration_Project/README.md

 7. skimage
 8. cv2

 Once done, change the directories of the variables `img_folder`,`label_folder`, and `model_path` in `test.py` to the corresponding folders of the degraded images, clean images, and model weights respectively.
+To visualise your results, add a function towards the end of `test.py` to visualise results using `matplotlib`.
+Ensure that your images are 700 x 700 pixels in dimension.

 Once the directories have been correctly specified, you can test the model by running,
 ```